-Who among us doesn't enjoy gawking at a doughboy — as in Pillsbury — that, if he really was made of dough he'd make about 4 million crescent rolls?
-Or a single, angry eyebrow on a bird — that would be an Angry Bird — that checks in at 7 feet long?
+Who among us doesn't enjoy gawking at a Pillsbury doughboy so big that if he really was made of dough, he'd make about 4 million crescent rolls?
+Or a single, angry eyebrow on a bird — as in an Angry Bird — that checks in at 7 feet long?

-The 89th Macy’s Thanksgiving Day Parade rolls on again this week with its usual complement of marching bands (12 of them this year), floats (27 of them), clowns (1,000) and other performers.
+The 93rd Macy’s Thanksgiving Day Parade rolls on again this week with its usual complement of marching bands (11 of them this year), floats (26 of them), clowns (1,000-plus) and other performers.
 But, c’mon.
 We all know who the stars of the show are.

-If the wind allows, Macy's says 17 giant character balloons will make their way down the streets of Manhattan on Thursday, creating a lot of finger pointing among 3 million or so people lining the parade route and 50 million others watching on TV.
-These balloons, maybe even more than being kitsch or Americana or unbridled commercialism, are a testament to American ingenuity and engineering.
+If the wind allows — and that's a big if for this year — Macy's says 16 giant character balloons will make their way down the streets of Manhattan on Thursday, creating a lot of finger pointing among 3.5 million or so people lining the parade route and 50 million others watching on TV.
+These balloons are a testament to American ingenuity and engineering — maybe even more than being kitsch or Americana or unbridled commercialism.

-Really, who else would take months to design and build a balloon shaped like an acorn that is large enough to hold 15 million real acorns?
+Really, who else would take months to design and build a balloon shaped like an acorn that's large enough to hold 15 million real acorns?

 Here's the lowdown on those high-flying Macy’s balloons ...

 Yes, that's helium at work — and lots of it.
 An average of about 12,000 cubic feet of helium is pumped into each balloon the night before the parade.
-The helium, which is manufactured from a plant in Kansas run by Linde North America, is shipped to a Pennsylvania plant, converted into gas and trucked to NYC.
-According to Linde — this is the 21st straight year the company has supplied the helium for the parade — somewhere around 300,000 cubic feet will be used in the parade, enough to fill a half-million Mylar party balloons.
+The helium, which is manufactured from a plant in Kansas run by Messer, is shipped to a Pennsylvania plant, converted into gas and trucked to NYC.
+Messer recently acquired Linde, which supplied helium for the parade for 24 straight years.
+Linde had said that somewhere around 300,000 cubic feet is used in the parade each year, enough to fill a half-million Mylar party balloons.

 How big are these things?
-This year, the tallest balloon (Ronald McDonald) is 67 feet high.
-The Red Mighty Morphin Power Ranger is the longest, at 78 feet.
+At 67 feet, the Ronald McDonald balloon is as high as a six-story building.
+The Red Mighty Morphin Power Ranger is 78 feet long, which Macy's points out is as long as 13 bicycles.
 They can weigh 400 pounds or more.

 What if one pops?
 Accidents happen.
 But each balloon is divided into sections — a hand, just a thumb, an angry eyebrow, a hat, whatever — so if a portion of the material tears, or a seam rips, the whole mess doesn’t melt, Wicked Witch of the West-like, into a pile of polyurethane in the middle of the Avenue of the Americas.

 What if one breaks away?
 Each of the giant balloons has anywhere from 50-90 people marching underneath it, holding onto handles — they’re called "bones" — with the anchor ropes wound around them.
 First off, no balloon is going to break away from all those handlers.
-And even if every handler dropped his or her bone, each giant balloon has a couple “anchor" vehicles underneath too.
-A balloon escaping is not the real risk.
+And even if every handler dropped his or her bone, each giant balloon has a couple of "anchor" vehicles underneath, too.
+A balloon escaping isn't the real risk.